poula-mories/postgresql-to-geoserver/README.md

 Before running this script, ensure you have the following:

 * Python 3.x installed
-* Required Python libraries installed (psycopg2, requests)
+* Required Python libraries installed (psycopg2, requests, paramiko)
 * Access to a PostgreSQL database
 * Access to GeoServer